W. Stanley Moss: The William Stanley Moss Prizes

-The Prizes are awarded annually by the Faculty of Philosophy of the University of Crete to students in the Department of Literature and Department of History and Archaeology.
+The Prizes are awarded annually by the Faculty of Philosophy of the University of Crete to students in the Department of Philology and Department of History and Archaeology.
 The prizes were created to honour the Cretans, in Moss's name, and as an expression of gratitude and debt to the Cretan people.
 The prizes were founded by his daughter, Gabriella, in 2014, the 70th anniversary of Moss's wartime missions to Crete, and were first awarded in July 2015.